Dinosaur Underpants

 URRRRRPLet's see... what else?
 Seriously Rocko and Pete and Pete are deserving of their own posts.
 There is just too much to cover.
 Legends of the Hidden Temple?
 Own post.
 GUTS?
 Own post.
 What Would You Do?
 Own post.
 Nicktoons?
 Own post.
 I mean, let's focus on the Arcana of Nickelodeon, the dark underbelly of the orange beast... and by that I mean, the only show that probably was conjuring demons, Are You Afraid of the Dark?
 To which the reply by me was usually "yesss..." if it was past my bedtime, and especially YES if it was the CLOWN ONE, the ALIEN ONE, the MIRROR ONE, or the "I'm cold..." one!
 (Fun fact that "only 90s kids know TM" but the Harry Potter actually got his start in Are You Afraid of the Dork.
 Yeah.
 He played the dork.
 And if you don't know what I'm talking about then you probably didn't watch the show.)

-Let's really have a debate about just what slime tastes like for the millionth time.
+But let's really have a debate about just what slime tastes like for the millionth time.
 You know they probably changed the recipe often because sometimes it was practically water and other times it was like green cottage cheese.
-Now I have no idea what Nick Slime tastes like (some say corn starch), but being a booger-eating boy, I manufactured my own slime and I gotta tell ya, it probably had nothing on me and my own brand.
+Now I have no idea what Nick Slime tastes like (some say corn starch), but being a booger-eating boy, I manufactured my own slime and I gotta tell ya, it probably had nothing on me.
 One thing they had that I didn't though were pools, canons, fountains, and explosive taps full of the stuff, literally gushing, splashing, and raining the green ooze from the fucking sky down upon children.
 THIS was glorious schadenfreude that still gives me a buzz.
 Nothing beats watching kids get hit with slime, especially GIRLS (and really annoying boys)... so yeah, basically the entire cast of You Can't Do That On Television.
 This was Nickelodeon Studios... and it was (probably) better than Disneyland.
 I mean, you can have snot rain down upon you at Nickelodeon studios.
-You can't even SAY the word "fart" in the Lion King.
+You can't even SAY the WORD "fart" in the Lion King.
 So there!

 But let's just discuss KaBlam! for a second.
 If Nickelodeon in general was a fever dream, this show was its own fever dream inside of that one, containing the stop-motion bumbling stupor-heroes Action League Now, which was just Robot Chicken before Seth Green decided to blow up his childhood...
 Life With Loopy, which was an acid trip of cardboard cutouts about a kid who somehow manages to be even more insane than his actually insane sister just by being so blase about what clearly is a problem, Promethius and Bob ("an alien's attempts to educate a caveman"), which just proves there never has been intelligent life on Earth, and a whole other universe of whatever bizarre shit they could cram into that animated comic book of theirs.
 But perhaps more awesome than anything was just getting to see Henry and June open the show with some rather on-point dance moves... well, not as awesome as watching Henry get hit in every episode!
 Boys are great as punching bags, girls... just sayin.
 Have at it.
 (Jk!)

 Damn, I have not even scratched the surface.
 I mean, All That had a freakin' Giant CORN for some reason they toted around through the sky attached to airplanes and we got to watch Mary Beth and her very real love-affair for the thing blossom over several seasons of SNickL (see what I did there?).
 She gave us endless "vital information" words of wisdom we've all benefitted from ("All's fair in love and war, all's smelly in a closet full of baboons"), while Keenan Thomson just loved chocolate and bathtub French lessons.
 Both of these sagas were truly a better love story than Twilight.
 Clarissa was not always clueless and the Pink Ranger was, well...
 The Pink Ranger... but the undying love I had for Harriet the Spy and Alex Mack... no human tongue could tell.
 Heck my love for Larisa Oleynik continued into Third Rock from the Sun and beyond (hell, even now)... and when it comes to Harriet the Spy (Michelle Trachtenberg), what can I say?
 She was my first love, my soulmate, my flame...
 I'm sorry, it's just that I always liked girls.
-Especially powerful ones who would beat me in a fight (I'd see to that) and definitely beat me in a battle of wits (...I'm gonna go cry now).
+Especially powerful ones who could beat me in a fight (I'd see to that) and would definitely beat me in a battle of wits (...I'm gonna go cry now).

 Anyway, speaking of GIRLS... it certainly seems these days Nickelodeon has gone to the teenage girls, but at one time, it was known as the television network for kids that kids actually liked to watch... all the dirt, guts, butts, and grass stains included.
 If the 80's showed us a Nick that was more about kids watching the world of adults through the travels of a pinball, in shows like Lights Camera Action and Mr. Wizard, mixed in with kiddy sock-puppet shows, the 90's showed us a Nick of slimy, grimy, kooky craziness where kids ruled and adults could take a hike.
 And you know what?
 Both still sound awesome.
 And it wasn't so cut out like that, because the 80's had the early beginnings of what would be the 90's in You Can't Do That on Television, and the 90's had lingering traits of the 80's in shows like Nick News...
 Oh damn, Nick News could clear a playroom faster than a ... ahhh who am I kidding?
 I even watched Nick News!